11 Vital Tips To Make Excel Spreadsheets More Efficient

 To do so execute some instructions:

-Check the file type, remove the unnecessary formatting, also try to clean up formulas by setting the Excel option in a manual calculation, prevent volatile formula, and check the unused cells and delete them.
+Check the file type, remove the unnecessary formatting, also try to clean up formulas by setting the Excel option in a manual calculation, prevent volatile formulas, and check the unused cells and delete them.

 * Free version of the product only previews recoverable data.